COMP122/comp122-f24/administrative/notes_08_28.md

      | `git checkout`     | Go backwards and forwards in time to view a version of the repo |
      | `git pull-request` | Review what your are submitting as part of the assignment       |

-   * SSH
-      - secure connection to a remote resources
-      - Authentication
-        - something that you know
-        - something about you
-        - something that you have
-      - SSL: secure socket layer (deprecated)
-      - TLS: transport layer security (also known as SSL)

-   * Assignment Walk Through

 ---